Graham Norton quits show he’s presented since 2011

 Norton revealed the reason for his decision during latest episode

-Graham Norton has quit his Virgin Radio show after 13 years, the presenter has announced.
+Graham Norton has quit Virgin Radio after 13 years, the presenter has announced.

 Irish host Norton revealed the news on the latest episode of his series, which was broadcast on Saturday (24 February).